peterhinch/micropython_eeprom/flash/FLASH.md

 # 1. A MicroPython Flash memory driver

+## 1.1 Device support

 This driver supports the Cypress S25FL256L and S25FL128L chips, providing 32MiB and 16MiB respectively.
 These have 100K cycles of write endurance (compared to 10K for Pyboard Flash memory).
 These were the largest capacity available with a sector size small enough for microcontroller use.

-Thanks to a patch from Daniel Thompson this now has the capability to support smaller NOR Flash chips with 24-bit addressing.
-I lack the chips to test this so am unable to support such use.
-The author tested on an XPX XT25F32B.
+Thanks to a patch from Daniel Thompson this now supports a variety of NOR Flash chips including those with 24-bit addressing.
+He tested an XPX XT25F32B; I tested Winbond W25Q32JV 4MiB and Cypress S25FL064L 8MiB devices.

+It is likely that other chips with 4096 byte blocks will work but I am unlikely to be able to support hardware I don't possess.
+Users should check datasheets for compatibility.

+## 1.2 The driver

 Multiple chips may be used to construct a single logical nonvolatile memory module.
 The driver allows the memory either to be mounted in the target